 10. People in Iran are just too nice!

-It is partly an effect of taarof and guests being ‘friends of God’ but I believe that it goes way beyond cultural and social restrains.
+It is partly an effect of taarof and guests being ‘friends of God’ but I believe that it goes way beyond cultural and social restraints.

-I travelled around the world and people are amazing everywhere.
+I traveled around the world and people are amazing everywhere.
 I always say that I’m The Luckiest Girl in the World, because I receive so much good from people on my travels.
 Iran was a surprise even to me, it really stands out from other countries.
-Even to me.
+Even for me.

 I knew that people in this region are hospitable.
 And I never thought it will be easy to find a place where people will be nicer than in Oman, but I did and it is Iran!

-It is the the most amazing country I have travelled in and I have millions examples to prove my point.
+It is the most amazing country I have traveled in and I have millions of examples to prove my point.
 People go great lengths to host you, to help you to have the best experience possible.